 - To enable notifications, click the slider so that the check mark appears.

 - Enter a value.
 Repeat for the other consumption type, if needed.

 To disable notifications, click the slider so that the check mark no longer appears, and then click Save.

 Monitor Citrix license usage

-To view your Citrix license usage information, follow the guidance in Monitor licenses and active usage.
+To view your Citrix license usage information, follow the guidance in Monitor licenses and usage for Citrix DaaS Standard for Azure.
 You can view:

 - Licensing summary

 - Licensed users